SwayaanTechnologies/reactjs/README.md

 ```

-**Output**
+`Output:`

 ![image](images/reactjs-props-validation.png)

-* **ReactJS Custom Validators**
+`ReactJS Custom Validators`

 ReactJS allows creating a custom validation function to perform custom validation.
-The following argument is

-used to create a custom validation function.
+The following argument is used to create a custom validation function.

-* props: It should be the first argument in the component.
+* `props:` It should be the first argument in the component.

-* propName: It is the propName that is going to validate.
+* `propName:` It is the propName that is going to validate.

-* componentName: It is the componentName that are going to validated again.
+* `componentName:` It is the componentName that are going to validated again.

-**Example:**
+`Example:`

 ```markdown
 var Component = React.createClass({